-For example, you can currently get a free coffee from Rainbow Acres for 20,000 steps, a half hour massage for 30,000 steps when you purchase a one-hour massage from Willow Spa, and a free introductory personal session from Arthur Murray for 50,000 steps.
+For example, you can currently get a free coffee from Rainbow Acres for 20,000 steps, a half hour massage for 30,000 steps when you purchase a one-hour massage from Willow Spa, and a free introductory dance session from Arthur Murray for 50,000 steps.

 15 Side Gigs Good for Health and Wealth

 If you’re looking for ways to earn money while staying active, these physical side hustles can compensate you for your efforts.
 Many of them can even be turned into full-time gigs if that’s what you’re looking for!

 1. Lead Fitness Boot Camps

 Believe it or not, some people pay good money to be screamed at before dawn.
 If you’re a fitness fanatic, consider going into business as a fitness boot camp instructor, and get paid to help people get in shape.